B A R E L Y B A D W E B S I T E

 *Normalized from a 21 X 21 to a 15 X 15.
 The Sunday puzzle is 96% bigger.

 Spreadsheet.
 In April of 1997 for this essay on crossword puzzles I wrote a small spreadsheet to track my daily times.
 You may download it -- for free, of course -- to track your own.
 All you do is enter your times and the spreadsheet automatically updates you, on a Monday through Sunday basis, with your three best times, your three worst, and your average, as well as the standard deviation of times for each day and some other statistics.
 I myself record the times originally on a piece of paper in my clipboard immediately after I finish each puzzle, and every so often I transcribe the data into the spreadsheet.
 I've tried to make the data-entry part as quick and painless and unscrewuppable as possible.
-To learn more about this spreadsheet, which is written in Excel 2000 and no doubt can be read by or converted to other formats, just .
+To learn more about this spreadsheet, which is written in Excel 2000 and no doubt can be read by or converted to other formats, just let me know.

 Update of May 2005: The spreadsheet now also contains a sheet that allows you to chart your times, to see whether you're getting faster or slower.
 You can see and read a little about the chart of my times here.